“Our backlog is the pit of death; where top-level insights with ZERO empirical evidence rots, and the entire scrum team gives 0 f*cks”

-Many smart people have been sharing insights and different brilliant ways to help teams focus and deliver real growth.
-However after articles and podcasts, it always felt like they are not that practical.
+Many smart people have been sharing insights and brilliant ways to help teams focus and deliver real growth.
+However, after articles and podcasts, it always felt like they are not that practical.

-Turns out, OKR planning and scrum does go well together, and surprisingly they do share some similarity between the two frameworks.
+Turns out, OKR planning and scrum do go well together, and surprisingly they do share some similarities between the two frameworks.

-Both frameworks do have a high expectation on the autonomy of the team to provide enough data points and information to be effective, and rely on the team to come up with effective solutions.
-However, it does comes with a few indispensable perks:
+Both frameworks do have a high expectation of the autonomy of the team to provide enough data points and information to be effective and rely on the team to come up with effective solutions.
+However, it does come with a few indispensable perks:

 - Accountable responsibilities — actable items are no longer just dangling around the corners of the teams’ mouth

-- Micromanagement-free — present team with a problem/question instead of solution, let those who know their shit do what they are good at
+- Micromanagement-free — present the team with a problem/question instead of a solution, and let those who know their shit do what they are good at

-- Clear sense of contribution towards progress — no more walking in the dark, every single tasks and features are now traceable back to the company’s objective
+- A clear sense of contribution towards progress — no more walking in the dark, every single task and feature is now traceable back to the company’s objective

-- Clear focus for every team to contribute — no more knee-jerk planning and reaction to every small changes
+- A clear focus for every team to contribute — no more knee-jerk planning and reaction to every small changes

-- Highly transparent targets and focuses — different functional units are no longer working on their own without collaboration, no more hindsight grevings
+- Highly transparent targets and focuses — different functional units are no longer working on their own without collaboration, no more hindsight grieving